fhdsl/daseh_quizzes/quizzes/Manipulating_Data_in_R.md

 m) `C <- left_join(A, B, by="ID")`
 C) `C <- full_join(A, B, by="ID")`

+{choose-answers: 4}
 ?
 Select the correct statement: what does the `anti_join` function do?

-T) It shows the rows that appear in one data set but not the other.
+C) It shows the rows that appear in one data set but not the other.
-F) It shows the opposite values of a data set.
+m) It shows the opposite values of a data set.
+m) It shows the intersection of the two data sets.
+m) It shows the union of the two data sets.

 {choose-answers: 4}
 ?
 What does the command `unloadNamespace(mymodule)` do?